-Having a red skin rash is one of the first signs you can see on the skin that all is not well with the skin.
+Having a red skin rash is one of the first signs you can see that tells you that all is not well with the eczema.
 It signals that a more severe outbreak is on its way.

 This is pretty helpful.
-It enables you to start treatment straight away, before the condition of the skin gets worse.
+It enables you to start treatment straight away, before the condition of your skin gets worse.